ekmett/cadenza/test/README.md

 specialization changes.
 Workers and failure cleanup are bounded so a broken runtime cannot indefinitely block the test JVM.

+The regular test task builds `installDist`.
+On Linux and macOS, launcher tests execute its actual script and packaged JARs from a temporary directory with spaces, using a source filename beginning with `--`.
+Both backends must print a large integer, display a closure without executing it, and return a nonzero status with the source filename for a guest error.
+These subprocesses use the selected Java toolchain and a timeout; they do not inherit Gradle's test classpath.

 Use the separate JMH workloads to measure allocation and throughput changes.

 ## Test sensitivity check, 2026-09-22